Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 For him, an ideal start to the day begins with a steaming cup of good coffee, the beam of a headlamp, alpine boots, and a camera in hand.

-When he is not leading or planning tours, Chris works as a writer and photographer on his blog Off the Atlas – an adventure travel blog all about Pakistan.
+Chris also works as a writer and photographer on his blog Off the Atlas – an adventure travel blog all about Pakistan.

 Read this interview our staff did with Chris to learn more about him!